5 Day Croatia Itinerary Ideas: Try One Of These Routes

 For more Croatian island hopping, Korcula awaits.
 The slender island is a patchwork of old-world villages dotted with olive groves and vineyards.
 Its old town is a hidden gem, while its quiet beaches and secret coves on the southern coast can indulge even the most world-weary traveler.

-Traditional festivals, crafts, and folk music remain an important part of life in Korcula.
+Traditional festivals, crafts, and folk music remain an essential part of life in Korcula.

 Read more about Korcula here ↳